POSTURE PROTECT AIMS TO HELP THE POSTURE OF PEOPLE WITH PARKINSON’S AND MULTIPLE SCLEROSIS.

 In a report this week here from Pittwire Health, part of the University of Pittsburgh, a pair of bio-engineering seniors have been building a posture device (Posture Protect).
 It aims to alert people with movement disorders like Parkinson’s Disease or Multiple Sclerosis (MS) when they’re holding poor posture.
+Poor posture can be a result of Parkinson’s Disease, and can cause more pain and more restricted movements, both of which are a problem with the disease anyway.

 Anything that helps Parkinson’s sufferers to manage their posture better is going to make a positive difference to their quality of life.

 Certainly any moves forward to help Parkinson’s and MS sufferers should be popular amongst the community.
+And the Posture Protect looks like it would make an inexpensive tool easy to adopt and use.

 In short we wish well and all the best to Tyler and Jacob.
 We hope they get a good stable production version out some time in the near future.